 Cola extract is obviously included in cola drinks.
 Although cola is a source of caffeine, it contributes very little caffeine to cola drinks, with most of the caffeine being added to them.
-Cola extract is absolutely fine and it is occasionally used in health supplements, although I would stop short of calling Coca Cola a herbal drink, as they attempted to call it a few years ago…
+Cola extract is completely alright and it is from time to time used in health supplements, although I would stop short of calling Coca Cola a herbal drink, as they attempted to call it a few years ago…

 Preservatives and "dead drinks"

-Different fizzy drinks contain different types of preservatives.
+Various fizzy drinks contain various kinds of preservatives.
 Most preservatives used today have been tried and tested for decades, and are not as bad as we think.
-However, the problem with food and drinks containing preservatives is not so much the preservatives per se, the problem is that the food and drinks are not fresh, quite often being stored in cans, jars and bottles for months, absorbing chemicals from the plastic container or plastic lining of aluminium cans.
+Nevertheless, the issue with food and drinks containing preservatives is not so much the preservatives per se, the issue is that the food and drinks are not fresh, pretty often being stored in cans, jars and bottles for months, absorbing chemicals from the plastic container or plastic lining of aluminium cans.

 Eating dead food, or dead drinks for that matter, surely cannot be good for you.
-There is a big difference between freshly squeezed orange juice and a fizzy orangeade type of drink, even if the drink contains no preservatives or other artificial ingredients.
+There is a large difference between freshly squeezed orange juice and a fizzy orangeade kind of drink, even if the drink contains no preservatives or other artificial ingredients.
 Preservatives are contained in almost all fizzy drinks.